March 3, 2016

 WEIGHT: 151 lbs.

-HAIR: Dyed gray
+HAIR: Dyed brown

 This was until Spliff enrolled in Platinum City University, for the drug business was put on hold.
 There was way too much heat on campus, and selling narcotics was too big of a risk.
 So, Yayo went back to pushing small time weight in their old hood and ran a small crew that engaged in petty crimes.
 They robbed liquor stores, corner stores, ran numbers, and picked pockets.
 It was not ideal, but Yayo did not have the strategic and business acumen to scale things up.
 That did not mean he was unsuccessful.
 Yayo ruled the streets with an iron yo-yo.
 Well, not an actual iron one, but his modified yo-yo was reinforced with a metal casing, virtually indestructible wire, and dispersed an energy burst on impact.
-It was a gift to him from an uncle, he’d only met one time.
+It was a gift to him from an uncle he’d only met once.
 He had no idea where the strange item came from, nor did he ever find out where his uncle had gone, but regardless of any of that, the yo-yo became his favorite toy.
 And all that time as a kid he spent mastering the mythical plaything made him a deadly adversary to anyone who stepped to him in a disrespectful or aggressive manner.
-It became known on the street if you heard the clanging of his yo-yo, you knew he was coming for you.
+It became known on the street, if you heard the clanging of his yo-yo, you knew he was coming for you.

 Four years passed, and all of Yayo’s hustle and grind had kept him and Spliff’s little organization afloat.
 Then, when Spliff returned home and the two combined forces again, they took their empire to the next level, raising to the status of Platinum City’s biggest crime organizations.
 It was at this point they seemed to begin dabbling in running guns.
 It didn’t take long before they began flooding the streets with some advanced weaponry.

 It was apparent Yayo had high level connections, so I set out to learn more about them.
 When I found him, it appeared he had just finished closing a deal.
 Yayo recognized me, and realized it was futile to run.
 I tried to speak with him calmly, asking if he worked for Ramses Hondo.
 I asked if he knew if Ramses was in Platinum City, and if so, if he knew of The Pharaoh’s whereabouts.
 Naturally, he refused to answer any questions.
 That is when Yayo uncoiled his weaponized yo-yo.
 I finally heard the infamous clanging sound that struck fear into so many in his neighborhood.
-I was not intimidated though, and charged directly for him.
+I was not intimidated, though, and charged directly for him.
 To his credit, he is quite skillful with the weapon.
 Changing of direction rapidly, switching speeds, using the yo-yo to parry attacks; he is quite formidable for not having any actual hyper-abilities.
 However, after a few minutes of learning his maneuvers and timing, I began landing strikes on the young gun runner.

 I had to hold back, for I had no intention of breaking him, but needless to say a flurry of punches and kicks left him reeling.
-Before long, I had disarmed him of his dangerous yo-yo and he had surrender.
+Before long, I had disarmed him of his dangerous yo-yo and he had surrendered.
 I was preparing to arrest him and take him in for more questioning when suddenly I was attacked from behind..

 I turned around to see the deadly diva known as Paradise.
 This fight is far from over.